JEF1056/MetaLearning-Neural-Style/README.md

 Both models will use ~11.56gb of vram, which scales with style image size<br>Speed scales inversely with content image size.

 ## Usage
-Usage is simple, and should take no more than running a single command. **Model number should correlate with the same prototxt folder number.**
+Usage is simple, and should take no more than running a single command.
+This is an overview of all the commands.
+Individual (basic) examples can be seen below.
 ```
 python3 demo.py \
   --model "train_32.caffemodel" \